Rari-Capital/fuse-liquidator-bot/README.md

 ## Credits

-Fuse's dApp is developed by [David Lucid](https://github.com/davidlucid) of Rari Capital.
+Fuse is developed by [David Lucid](https://github.com/davidlucid) of Rari Capital.
 Find out more about Rari Capital at [rari.capital](https://rari.capital).